naturalsolutions/ecoReleve-Core/README.md

 	• /station/carto2 parameter(s) : bbox, zoom, id_taxon, id_stations, cluster
 	Return stations in a geojson.
 Based in the new version of eReleve's station on database

+	• /station/count/month
+	Return the number of station by month since the last 12 month

+	• /station/area parameter(s) : all '/station/list' ws parameter
+	List of area from station.
+Can be filtered

+	• /station/locality parameter(s) : all '/station/list' ws parameter
+	List of locality from station.
+Can be filtered

 	• /station/import_csv parameter(s) : file
 	Import of data (Stations and protocoles) from a csv
 		• 'file' is the file to import (with form file)